Maatrika-P/Object-Detection-System-for-Self-Driving-Cars/README.md

 - Dataset Preparation and Preprocessing
 - Model Selection and Architecture Implementation
 - Model Training and Performance Evaluation
-- Real-world Testing on Self-Driving Car Platform
+- Real-world Testing on a Self-Driving Car Platform

 ## Roadblocks
 🚧 Potential roadblocks: